In this article, we will learn about the different templates to conduct a retrospective.

 • Lacked: This refers to the areas or resources that were insufficient, missing, or needed improvement.
 It helps identify the gaps or shortcomings experienced during the project or sprint.

 • Longed For: This aspect highlights the team’s aspirations, desires, or suggestions for future improvements.
-It provides an opportunity to discuss what the team wishes for or longs for in order to enhance their future performance.
+It provides an opportunity to discuss what the team wishes for or longs for to enhance their future performance.

 • Was this helpful?